vernonyo/Film-Awards-Predictions/README.md

 - Our visualisation of graphs was done using different python graphing libraries such as matplotlib, seaborn and plotly.
 - To make our visuals more interactive, we used plotly to allow readers to hover their mouses over the graphs and get a quick look at each of our data points.

-## Linear Regression
-- For the prediction, we decided to use the Linear Regression Model because our response is a numeric variable, hence classification models such as classification trees are unsuitable.

 ## 🤖 Models Used
 1. Decision Tree
+- Another model we chose to use is the decision tree as it predicts the value of a target variable by learning simple decision rules inferred from the data features.
+3. Linear Regression
-- Due to the high number of possible results, a classification model such as a decision tree is unsuitable.
+- For the prediction, we decided to use the Linear Regression Model because our response is a numeric variable, hence classification models such as classification trees are unsuitable.

 ## 🏆 Conclusion
 - The film's runtime and sales have the highest linear correlation values with the number of oscar wins.